How we pick our products

 - Protection against viral and bacterial infections

-It is true that many of these supposed benefits need to be confirmed by clinical trials of greater scientific rigor.
-However, the first results obtained show very promising results.
-So much so that it is now possible to purchase lactobacillus gasseri in this country under approved use as a probiotic.
+It’s true that many of these potential benefits need to be confirmed by clinical trials of greater scientific rigor.
+However, the first results obtained presented encouraging results.
+So much so that it is already possible to buy L. gasseri in our country for its probiotic use.

-A poor intestinal microbiota has been found in people who are under chronic stress.
-If an inadequate diet (rich in saturated fats, sugars and refined carbohydrates) is added to the equation, the levels of healthy intestinal flora, including lactobacillus gasseri, will be negatively affected.
+Poor intestinal microbiota has been found in people undergoing chronic stress.
+If an inadequate diet is added to this situation (rich in saturated fats, sugars, and refined carbohydrates), the levels of intestinal flora, including Lactobacillus gasseri, will be negatively affected.

-Many times, people who try to lose weight replace the refined sugars in their diet with sweeteners (such as sucrose).
-Continued use of these substances has been associated with a decrease in healthy microbiota (such as lactobacillus gasseri) followed by increased proliferation of harmful bacteria.
+Many times, people trying to lose weight replace the refined sugars in their diet with sweeteners like sucrose.
+The continued use of these substances has been linked to a decrease in healthy microbiota (such as Lactobacillus gasseri) followed by increased proliferation of harmful bacteria.

-Lactobacillus gasseri is an essential component of a healthy intestinal flora.
-If these beneficial microorganisms die and disappear, a series of undesirable effects will begin to occur.
-In the list below, you can see the most common symptoms that could appear if the intestinal microbiota suffers some type of damage:
+Lactobacillus gasseri is an essential component of the intestinal flora.
+If these beneficial microorganisms die and disappear, a series of negative effects will occur.
+In the list below, you will find the most common symptoms that may appear if the intestinal microbiota suffers some sort of damage: